Night Vision (NVG)

 What about battery life?

-This varies by model.
+This varies depending on the model.
 For prolonged use, external battery packs are often necessary to ensure consistent performance.

-With the right Night Vision (NVG) setup, you can take your performance to a level where vision, control and precision come together – exactly where the difference is made in the dark.
+With the right Night Vision (NVG) setup, you can take your performance to a level where visibility, control and precision come together – exactly where the difference is made in the dark.

 - Free shipping from €99 (NL and BE)